AntheaLi/AC/README.md

 `ac-delta-eval --baseline-config CONF --apply NAME …`

-Also check out the [AC-Harness](https://github.com/AntheaLi/AC-harness), which is a loop scaffold that built to automate the process.
+Also check out the [AC-Harness](https://github.com/AntheaLi/AC-harness), which is a loop scaffold built to automate the process.
 It can also exist as a thin layer that sits beside existing training, eval, and benchmarking stack.

 ---